The child has a pain in the back of his head. Common causes of headaches in children, preventive measures. Main causes of headaches

 • electroencephalography;

-MRI of the child's brain
+MRI of a child's brain

 Prevention